chesahkalu/azure_administrator/storage.md

 - **Azure Queue Storage**: A service for storing large numbers of `messages` that can be accessed from anywhere in the world via authenticated calls using `HTTP or HTTPS`.
 A single message can be up to `64 KB` in size, and a queue can contain millions of messages, up to the total capacity limit of a storage account.

 - **Azure Table Storage**: A service that stores `structured NoSQL data` in the cloud, providing a key/attribute store with a schema-less design.
 Because Table Storage is schema-less `(non-relational)` it's easy to adapt your data as the needs of your application evolve.
 Access to Table Storage data is fast and cost-effective for many types of applications, and is typically lower in cost than traditional SQL for similar volumes of data.

+- Both `containers` and `queues` support conditions when assigning `RBAC` roles to specific resources with a storage account.

 ---